Scalable Durational Event Models: Application to Physical and Digital Interactions: Introduction

-These massive networks come with unique computational and inferential challenges.
-In the literature, most algorithms for estimating models for network data are based on Markov chain Monte Carlo (MCMC) simulation schemes (see, e.g. \citealp{jinFittingSocialNetwork2013, hummelImprovingSimulationbasedAlgorithms2012, everittBayesianParameterEstimation2012}), which scale poorly to higher parameter dimensions and larger networks \citep{roberts2001}.
-Since a growing network intuitively necessitates an increasingly complex model, this error-prone regime is expected for large networks.
-One way to mitigate these issues of larger networks is to base inference on an approximation of the full likelihood (e.g. \citealp{rafteryFastInferenceLatent2012}).
-In settings with latent variables, variational approximations are often employed, turning sampling from a posterior via MCMC into an optimization problem (e.g. \citealp{agarwal2025}).
-For the corresponding optimization problem, Minorization-Maximization (MM) algorithms, introduced by \citet{langeOptimizationTransferUsing2000}, were devised to obtain robust and scalable algorithms \citep{vu2013, software_dependence}.
+Such large-scale networks pose distinct computational and inferential challenges.
+Most algorithms for estimating models for network data are based on Markov chain Monte Carlo (MCMC) algorithms \citep{hummelImprovingSimulationbasedAlgorithms2012}, scaling poorly to higher parameter dimensions and larger networks.
+Since a growing network warrants an increasingly complex model, this error-prone regime is expected for large networks.
+One way to mitigate these issues of larger networks is to base inference on an approximate likelihood \citep{rafteryFastInferenceLatent2012} or online algorithms \citep{corneck2025}.
+In settings with latent variables, variational approximations are often employed, turning sampling from a posterior via MCMC into an optimization problem.
+For the resulting optimization problem, Minorization-Maximization (MM) algorithms were devised to obtain robust and scalable algorithms \citep{vu2013}.